 Check out a Valentine-themed social media program we created for open-air shopping center Paper Mill Village.
 It’s all about showing love for the local community and connecting the shopping center’s brand with the passion residents feel for East Cobb.

 Expect to see loads of Pinterest pins popping up across the Internet, as more brands try to leverage the white-hot social network.
 Pinterest – which allows people to “pin” pictures, recipes and quotations they like to virtual bulletin boards — has been around for several years but has only recently gotten big.
-Pinterest got about 11 million visits per week in December, almost 40 times what it...

 Just read an interesting stat.
 EdgeRank Checker says the average comment on a Facebook post attracts more than four times as many click-throughs as the average “like.”
 A “like” gets an average of 3.103 click-throughs, while a comment generates 14.678 click-throughs.

 I am into storytelling.
 Some people are bored by/annoyed by/sick of infographics, which have seemed to be everywhere in 2011.
 Not me.
 I think the good ones provide a compelling way to tell a story.
 I’ll always be a writer, but I want to spend 2012 focused more on telling stories with graphics, photos and video, as well as copy.

 I really LOVE this NYT interactive feature highlighting ordinary people who passed away in 2011.
 I could spend all day reading these simple stories and looking at the photographs.
 Everyone has a story.

 Content is Queen: 10 Guiding Principles from Her Kingdom

 4. Less than a quarter of social media content should be about directly selling or marketing a client’s products and services.
 Most of the content should be about sharing relevant, useful information and engaging with key audiences in authentic conversations.

 My transition from journalism to PR was in many ways a natural one.
 I had the writing skills.
 I knew what a story was.
 I understood how a newsroom worked.
 Still, learning to pitch took some time.
 I don’t think I so much got better at it as I just got used to rejection.
 The truth is that most pitching, no matter how good you are, is going to end with either a “no” or radio silence.
 Sometimes the news value is so great that you can sell it no problem.
 But most of the time, there is an element of luck.
 How busy is the reporter?
 How motivated is the reporter?
 Is this a topic that particularly resonates with the reporter?

 As a lifelong lover of bookstores (raise your hand if you remember Oxford Books in Atlanta) , this story makes me happy on one level.
 However, I have to question the wisdom of opening a bookstore right now.
 Or starting a magazine.
 Or launching a newspaper.
 You can only swim against the tide so long.